 Academic Learning Solutions is operated solely by Susan Farmer, a licensed teacher in the state of Oregon, and formerly in the state of Tennessee.
 Susan taught kindergarten four years in both public and Christian schools, and grades 1- 6 writing and music for two years.
 She has considerable experience as a substitute teacher in grades K through 4 in the public schools of Nashville, Tennessee , and in grades K-12 in Oregon's Willamette Valley.
 She has also extensively substituted in special education preschool classes of children with developmental delays, severe autism, and behavioral needs.
 She has home schooled her own children and the children of 3 other families.
 The 2012-2013 school year was her 18th and final year of home school!

 In 1977, Susan graduated from George Peabody College for Teachers in Nashville, Tennessee, one of the nation's most distinguished teacher-training institutions.
-It is also one of the nation's first colleges to offer a specialty degree focus in Susan's focus area of “early childhood” preK – 3rd grades.
 Peabody has since merged with Vanderbilt University (1979), and continues to be a leading government research center, particularly in the fields of reading disabilities and mental retardation.

-After moving to Oregon in 1981, Susan later took continuing-education courses in reading and math instruction.
-In 2006 she began graduate-level training in special education to focus on learning disabilities.
+After moving to Oregon in 1981.
+She has taken extensive continuing-education courses in reading and math instruction.
+In 2006-2007, she partially completed multiple graduate-level training in special education to focus on learning disabilities.
 Coursework has included reading and math instruction, content areas (science/social studies), dyslexia diagnosis and remediation, and administration of special education academic assessments.